benrich322/divvy-dashboard/README.md

 ## Project Overview

-Goal was identify how popular each Divvy station was during 2022 using Divvy trip history data as well as use the OpenWeather API to share how weather impacts Divvy rides.
+I set out to identify the popularity of the Chicago bike-sharing service Divvy and how weather impacts rides.
+I used Divvy trip history data and the OpenWeather API.

 The research questions guiding the project were: